klalicki/portfolio-template-11ty/content/pages/index.md

 ---
-title: Your Title Here
 layout: portfolio.njk
+# tags: portfolio
+order: 1
 portfolio_type: tile
 eleventyNavigation:
-  key: Home
+  key: Portfolio
-  parent:
 ---

-# Hello!

-This is some content in index.md.
-This content goes on the _homepage_ of the site.
+Any text in this document appears above the project grid in the Portfolio view